MIT SCALE Master's Program Admissions

 The online application for admission opens in September for students hoping to matriculate in fall or spring of the following academic year.
 Please carefully read through the master's program application requirements and instructions before starting your online application.
 Note that Blended/Accelerated application requirements are slightly different than the requirements for the residential programs.

-Residential Master's: All SCALE applications for 10-month residential master's programs (SCM, ZLOG, LSCM, MSCM, MNSCM, and 3C) are for fall term enrollment, with orientation and classes beginning in August.
+Residential Master's: Applications for all 10-month residential master's programs are for fall term enrollment, with orientation and classes beginning in August.

-The application for admission opens September 15, and residential programs have three admissions rounds each year:
+The application for admission opens September 15, and residential programs have three admissions rounds each year beginning in the fall:

 - Round 1 Deadline: November 1, 2021

 Blended/Accelerated Master's: SCALE applications for blended master's programs (SCMb & ZLOGb) are for spring term enrollment, with on-campus classes beginning in January.
 The accelerated MSCMx application is for fall term enrollment at MISI, with classes beginning in November.
 Application deadlines for the Blended/Accelerated programs are as follows: